RobCranfill/nice-combo/README.md

 The important thing to note about these lock-boxes is that the combination is *not* order-dependent; that is, "123" is the same as "321" and "312" and all other permutations of those three digits. :-/ And repeats don't count, either, so "121232111" is effectively the same as that three-digit combo.

+If all goes as planned, you can run this code here: http://robcranfill.net/combo